 Fifth – The bus drops you off in the street – no matter what the weather.

 Sixth – The toilet is tiny, overflowing and horrid, unlike the lovely ones on the train.

 We change to the train at Lille and then it is an easy ride into Brussels, Belgium.

 Hop Off The Train – Perfect Location

 We literally walked off the train at the station!
-The station almost feels like an indoor shopping centre with ATM, money changers, shops, restaurants and more.
+The station almost feels like an indoor shopping center with ATM, money changers, shops, restaurants and more.

 The without even exiting outside, we enter into the hotel reception area!
 How perfect is that?

 We check into the hotel.
 It has been a really long day.
-I was up in London at 5:00 a.m. and although we have lost an hour changing countries, it feels like a VERY long day.
-I’m glad the check in process was swift!
+I was up in London at 5:00 a.m. and although we have lost an hour after changing countries, it feels like a VERY long day.
+I’m glad the check-in process was swift!